 "Years later, Ric was in the WWF for a short time, and that was our first chance to get to meet each other.
 At that time, I hadn’t become an established anything yet other than a tag-team guy.

 "That was when I first began to tell him sort of how I felt about him and his impact on my life.

 "I think it was one of those things that he had probably heard before and was flattered by.

 "We went out there for a match, and it was business as usual for him…but obviously, for me, I was giddy.
 It was the fastest eight minutes of my entire life!

 "It wasn’t that long of a match, but it was something at that point in my life that I held very precious.
 It was like, Holy cow, I’m in there with ‘The Naitch!’
 I’m in there with this guy that I idolized…

-“I’ve got this buddy, Kenny, who was there watching with me when I was 16.
-He called me after that match and said, ‘I can’t believe you wrestled RIC FLAIR!’
+"I’ve got this buddy, Kenny, who was there watching with me when I was 16.
+After that match, he called me and said, ‘I can’t believe you wrestled RIC FLAIR!’

 "Fast-forward 20-some-odd years later…to be a grown man and be able to call Ric my friend.
 And then for him to handpick me to try to be his ‘last match’…I take it so seriously and so personally because of what he’s meant to me in the past and what he means to me now as a friend, and what he created in this industry.

 "I always went into most of my matches where no matter what I was feeling on the inside, I always went in on the outside feeling seven feet tall and bulletproof.